 \begingroup

 \endgroup

-To assess RadCLIP's cross-modal proficiency in the radiology domain, we further utilized classic image-text matching as a downstream task.
-For example, given an MRI image with a brain glioma tumor, a robust vision-language model can generate an image embedding that is closer to the text embedding of [brain glioma tumor], and farther away from the text embedding of [normal brain].
+To assess RadCLIP’s cross-modal proficiency, we employed image–text matching as a downstream task.
+For instance, given an MRI image showing a brain glioma, a robust model should produce an image embedding closer to the text embedding for “brain glioma tumor” than to that for “normal brain.”

-Our analysis utilized external datasets to ensure a fair evaluation.
-For vision-language models that contain only a 2D image encoder, we used the global average pooling for 2D-to-3D adaptation.
-Due to the nature of image-text matching tasks, we only compared RadCLIP with several vision-language models, including CLIP, CoCa, and PMC-CLIP in this experiment.
-The top-1 precision results are presented in Table \ref{table:image_text_matching}.
-The RadCLIP achieved a 23.90\% on the ChestXpert dataset, 27.22\% on the Crystal Clean dataset, 57.07\% on the IXI brain dataset, and 51.15\% on the COVID-CT-MD dataset.
-Our RadCLIP consistently outperformed other peer vision-language models in the image-text matching tasks.
-Other vision-language models also had strong performance.
-Particularly, the CoCa model often had the second-best top-1 precision across different tasks.
+We evaluated this task using external datasets.
+For models with only a 2D image encoder, we applied global average pooling to adapt to 3D inputs.
+In this experiment, we compared RadCLIP with other vision–language models (CLIP, CoCa, and PMC-CLIP).
+Top-1 precision results are presented in Table~\ref{table:image_text_matching}: RadCLIP achieved 23.90\% on ChestXpert, 27.22\% on Crystal Clean, 57.07\% on IXI Brain, and 51.15\% on COVID-CT-MD, consistently outperforming its peers.
+CoCa often ranked second in precision.

-Our results demonstrate RadCLIP's ability to effectively bridge the gap between visual and textual information in the radiology domain.
-This experiment highlights RadCLIP's potential for applications requiring cross-modal understanding, such as automated report generation and diagnostic assistance.
-These results affirm the model's versatility and effectiveness in integrating visual and textual data for complicated radiologic analysis.
+These results demonstrate RadCLIP’s ability to effectively bridge visual and textual information in radiology, highlighting its potential for applications such as automated report generation and diagnostic assistance.